MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 `mrsdeploy` provides two functions for authentication against R Server: `remoteLogin()` and `remoteLoginAAD()`.
 With these functions, you can not only authenticate, but also use their arguments to create a remote R session on the R Server if desired, and even place yourself in the remote command line upon login.

+>[!NOTE]
+>Unless you specify otherwise, the `remoteLogin()` and `remoteLoginAAD()` functions not only logs you in, but also creates a remote R session on the R Server instance and put you on the remote command line.

 In general, all `mrsdeploy` operations are available to authenticated users.
 There is currently no role-based authorization model that specifically allows or denies specific operations.
 Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.

 The function you use depends on the [type of authentication and deployment in your organization](../operationalize/security-authentication.md).